jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 ## JADE Documentation ##

-JADE Quick Start Guide is available [here](http://www.jade.ac.uk/img/jade2_quick_start_guide.pdf) with thanks to Dr Djordje Baljozovic from Bath University.
+JADE Quick Start Guide is available [here](http://www.jade.ac.uk/img/jade2_quick_start_guide.pdf) with thanks to Dr. Djordje Baljozovic from Bath University.

 Documentation on common tasks and how to use JADE is available [here](http://jade-hpc.readthedocs.io/).